students learning Latin dancing

 Sociology

-Students studying Sociology curriculum learn about humans within society by exploring social behavior, by examining people in groups and the social institutions they create and learn to understand the way the social structure impacts our individual lives.
-In an increasingly diverse and connected world, a degree in sociology uniquely prepares students to lend their expertise to a variety of fields.
-By pursuing further study, sociologists can have the ability to work for educational institutions, government agencies, prepare for medical school, work for research and consulting firms, hospital settings, international organizations, welfare or other nonprofit organizations and corporations.
+Are you interested in learning about humans within society by exploring social behavior, examining people in groups and the social institutions they create and learning to understand the way the social structure impacts our individual lives?
+In an increasingly diverse and connected world, a degree in sociology prepares students to lend their expertise to a variety of academic and professional fields.
+Students with degrees in sociology can position themselves for continuing education at the postgraduate level or have the ability to work for educational institutions, government agencies, research and consulting firms, hospital settings, international organizations, and welfare or other nonprofit organizations and corporations.

 Opportunities